Perangelot/Perangelot.github.io/content/posts/Functional Completeness (vom 08.04.2022).md

 +++
 title = "Functional Completeness" description = "In most definitions of classical logic, some connectives are introduced as abbreviations of other, so-called primitive connectives.
 But why does it work, and why should one bother instead of just introducing every connective as primitive?
-In this post, I am going to tackle these questions by explaining what the functional completeness is and how it is used to make meta-language proofs shorter." date = 2022-04-08T00:00:00+02:00 tags = ["logic", "syntax"] type = "post"
+In this post, I am going to tackle these questions by explaining what functional completeness is and how it is used." date = 2022-04-08T00:00:00+02:00 tags = ["logic", "syntax"] type = "post"